WanjohiSammy/Ep.3-Car-Rental-API/README.md

-# Ep.3: Car Rental System API - Project Setup
+# Ep.3: Car Rental System API - Project Structure and Setup

 This Project follows a layered architecture, which is a good practice for building scalable and maintainable applications.
 Each layer has its specific responsibilities, making the codebase modular and easy to understand.
 This clean separation of concerns keeps things organized and manageable, making maintenance and testing as easy as pie!